DanielCGL/name_matching_for_company/README.md

 ## Usage
 You may copy the following code, update your jsonl file, input the name you want to search.
+If you have not pip install everything, you may do that by removing the # before !pip.
 ```python
 #!pip install fuzzychinese
 #!pip install git+https://github.com/DanielCGL/name_matching_for_company.git